 We are delighted to confirm Dr Clare Hayes-Brady of University College Dublin as keynote speaker.

-We seek proposals for twenty-minute papers from postgraduates and early career scholars.
+We seek proposals for twenty-minute papers.
 Potential topics include but are not limited to:

 ● Ethic and reading the work of authors whose behaviour is reprehensible.

 ● (Un)changing ideals of masculinity throughout the history of American culture.

 ● The intersections and divergences between masculine ideals across North and Latin American cultures.